Rekkice/chat-translate/README.md

 ## Usage

-To start the Phoenix server:
+To start the app:

+  * Run `devenv shell` to enter a shell with the necessary system dependencies
+  * Run `devenv up -d` to start a Postgres instance in the background
-  * Run `mix setup` to install and setup dependencies
+  * Run `mix setup` to install and setup Elixir dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server` Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
-Make sure a postgres instance is running.

 ![Screenshot_9-10-2024_192431_chat-translate rekkice dev](https://github.com/user-attachments/assets/51152d75-7b26-44e1-b042-f951ffe05f11)